2022 Kazakh unrest: 7 January

 On 7 January, as a concession, President Tokayev said that the vehicle fuel price caps of 50 tenge per litre had been restored for six months.

 Tokayev said in a statement, "Constitutional order has largely been restored in all regions of the country."
 He also announced that he had ordered troops to shoot without warning at anyone protesting, calling protesters 'bandits and terrorists' and saying use of force will continue.
 In a speech to the nation, he said, "We hear calls from abroad for the parties to negotiate to find a peaceful solution to the problems, this is just nonsense.
 What negotiations can there be with criminals and murderers?
 They need to be destroyed and this will be done."
 He went on to thank Russia for sending troops to help establish order.

 Russia's Defence Ministry stated that more than 70 planes were flying, around the clock, to bring Russian troops into Kazakhstan and that they were helping to control Almaty's main airport.
 According to several Russian media sources, former president Nursultan Nazarbayev had left the country with his three daughters and their families.
 It was not immediately clear where Nazarbayev had gone, but some sources claimed he had left due to poor health.
 At the same time, only two of his relatives remained in Kazakhstan, and one (his nephew Samat Abiš) was detained by authorities.

+However, by most accounts, the former president remained in the capital of Kazakhstan.

 A peaceful protest took place in Zhanaozen, where protestors asked for a new government, more freedom for civil rights activists, and a return to the 1993 Kazakh constitution.
 Protests also continued in Aktau.

 The Kazakh government announced that seven additional policemen had been killed in Almaty.
 Levan Kogeashvili, a 22-year-old Israeli national was shot and killed while driving to work in Almaty.
 The Israeli Foreign Ministry stated that he had been residing in Kazakhstan for several years and his family said that he was not involved in the protests.